 When it comes to love, this may be the case, but when it comes to your brand, do not follow this philosophy or you will be doomed.

-Whether you have an already established company, are in the process of creating a new product, or are just thinking about taking the entrepreneurial plunge, I wanted to share a few things that you should consider to ensure your brand name is the right fit, working hard for you now and in the future.
+Whether you have an already established company, are in the process of creating a new product, or are just thinking about taking the entrepreneurial plunge, we wanted to share a few things that you should consider to ensure your brand name is the right fit, working hard for you now and in the future.

 Your brand name may be the first and most important element of your company’s brand.
 It should be a short cut for customers – telling them about your brand personality.
 Nike, for example, is the Greek goddess for victory.
 It’s simple and significant.
 If your brand name doesn’t have positive association for consumers, they’re not likely to choose your brand.